 Tell Me More.

-With an intake of about 1,000 students every September, our Arts degree is our most popular.
+With an intake of over 1,000 students every September, our Arts degree is our most popular.

 The idea of a job for life isn't the standard anymore.
 Narrow skill sets will only take a person so far.
 Lifelong skills are learned by Arts graduates.
 They are versatile, with the skills and capabilities that employers seek - analytical, critical thinkers, team players with a capacity to learn and reflect.
 These are the core competencies that will make you adaptable in a changed workplace.

 - You can spend up to four weeks at the start of first year sampling our 28 Arts subjects before committing to the two, three or four that you prefer.

 - Arts at Maynooth gives our students a chance to reflect and develop - spend three or four years studying subjects you enjoy while gradually figuring out what career to pursue.

 - From 2016 you can take Critical Skills as one of your first year subjects - learn and hone the skills that employers demand of graduate recruits.